samplecount/shake-language-c/README.md

 ## shake build script

 Build systems written in Shake need to be compiled, see the [Shake manual][shake-manual] for reference.
-This library contains a simple Haskell script that takes care of the compilation details, given a simple (and optional) configuration file.
+This library contains a simple Haskell script, [shake](https://github.com/samplecount/stir/blob/master/shake), that takes care of all the details given a simple (and optional) configuration file.
 The only prerequisite for running the script is installing the latest [Haskell platform](http://www.haskell.org/platform/).

-Copy or link the script to your source folder, write a file `shakefile.hs` with Shake rule definitions and a file `shake.cfg`, at least specifying `shake` as a dependency and also `fclabels` if you're using `shake-language-c` (see below for more configuration options).
+[Copy](https://raw.githubusercontent.com/samplecount/stir/master/shake) or link the script to your source folder, write a file `shakefile.hs` with Shake rule definitions and a file `shake.cfg`, at least specifying `shake` as a dependency and also `fclabels` if you're using `shake-language-c` (see below for more configuration options).

     [
         ("dependencies", "fclabels shake")